Protect your windshield from pricey repairs this winter with these tips!

 How to defrost your inside windshield

 Once you’ve defrosted your windshield, you may hop in your car only to see that your inside windshield and all other windows have fogged up.
-To help you clear this away and create some crystal clear visibility, you’ll need to play with the temperatures again.
+To help you clear this away and create crystal-clear visibility, you’ll need to play with the temperatures again.
 Although you needed gradual hot air to defrost the outside windshield before, now you’ll need a lower, more humid temperature, to clear up the inside.

 Stay patient